robertmacdavid/P4_16-Vagrant/README.md

 $ vagrant up
 ```
 to reprovision.
 WARNING: This will delete all files in the VM except for
-those in the directory /vagrant/.
+those in the /vagrant/ directory.
 Reprovisioning is not recommended unless absolutely necessary, since
 it takes so gosh dang long.